intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 > Templates installed using the `dotnet new` command are also visible in Visual Studio 2022 and Visual Studio 2019 (v16.9 or later).

+# Quick Start

+1. Run the following command from the command line: `dotnet new --install IntelligentPlant.IndustrialAppStore.Templates`
+2. Open Visual Studio, create a new project, and search for "Industrial App Store" in the project templates list.
+3. Follow the instructions in your project's `README.md` file to register your app with the Industrial App Store.

 # Installing Templates

 You can install the Industrial App Store [templates package](https://www.nuget.org/packages/IntelligentPlant.IndustrialAppStore.Templates) as follows: